 - 2000 – Certificate of Recognition from the Daughters of the American Revolution for the sculptures of General John Stark and Molly Stark

 - 1996 – Boston Society of Landscape Architects Merit Award for sculptures at the finish line of the Boston Marathon

 - 1995 – Certificate of Recognition from the Mayor of Boston for two sculptures commemorating the Boston Police and Fire Departments at One International Place, Boston, MA

 - 1995 – Received the Federal Design Achievement Award for sculpture at the Washington Monument, Washington, DC

 Plaster Cast Gallery

 Robert is the current owner of P.P.
-Caproni & Brothers, now known as The Giust Gallery, also located in Woburn, MA.
-The Gallery hand casts and offers for sale plaster reproductions of sculpture, including many of the world’s masterpieces.
+Caproni and Brother, now known as the Caproni Collection, also located in Woburn, MA.
+The company hand casts and offers for sale plaster reproductions of sculpture, including many of the world’s masterpieces.
 Robert’s passion for plaster casts fueled the decision to purchase the company in the 1990s.